 Read-Writer Database Configuration

-Liferay allows you to use two different data sources for reading and writing.
-This enables you to split your database infrastructure into two sets: one that is optimized for reading and one that is optimized for writing.
-Since all major databases support replication in one form or another, you can then use your database vendor’s replication mechanism to keep the databases in sync in a much faster manner than if you had a single data source which handled everything.
+Liferay Portal allows you to use two different data sources for reading and writing.
+This enables you to split your database infrastructure into two sets: one optimized for reading and one optimized for writing.
+Since all Liferay Portal’s supported databases support replication, you can use your database vendor’s replication mechanism to keep the database nodes in sync.

 Enabling a read-writer database is simple.
 In your